fable-compiler/fable-react/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/fable-compiler/fable-react)

-Fable bindings and helpers for React projects.
-For more recent bindings that improve on type-safety and development experience, please check [Feliz](https://zaid-ajaj.github.io/Feliz/).
+> **ATTENTION**: This package is less well maintained, for new Fable projects using React we recommend [Feliz](https://zaid-ajaj.github.io/Feliz/).

+`Fable.React.Types` package contains bindings for [React](https://reactjs.org/).

+`Fable.React` package contains helpers for writing for React projects using Fable.

-Run `npm run publish` to publish a new version of the package.
+When updating a package, edit the RELEASE_NOTES.md of the corresponding project and run `dotnet fsi build.fsx publish` to publish a new version.

 ## Documents